chiouNT/Metis_project_4/Readme.md

 write_up (Ni-Ting Chiou)

-# Classification project: Genetic Variant Classification
+# Classification models to predict the conflicting classification of the genetic variants

 ## Abstract